Private postgraduate doctors threaten strike over allowance increase

 "If the demand is not met by noon on 12 June, they [private postgraduate doctors] will go on a nationwide strike on 13 June," the statement added.

-It also said that the cost to provide salaries to the postgraduate doctors would go up only Tk9 crore if all postgraduate doctors are paid Tk50,00 a month.
+It also said that the cost to provide salaries to the postgraduate doctors would go up only Tk9 crore if all postgraduate doctors are paid Tk50,000 a month.

+BSMMU non-resident doctor Mahmuda Rahman alleged that they have to go through a lot of hassle at the ministry to collect the existing allowance.

 Benazir Belal Khan, a postgraduate doctor at Sir Salimullah Medical College, said, "The government has a strict policy that we cannot work outside during this training period."